neg4n/notepad-_config/README.md

 ### Optional enhancements

-The Golden Vim was created with mind of [Ghostty] terminal emulator and [Berkeley Mono] typeface.
+The Golden Vim was created with mind of [Ghostty][ghostty] terminal emulator and [Berkeley Mono][berkeleymono] typeface by [U.S. Graphics Company][usgraphics].
 It'll work flawlessly in other setups but if you wish to replicate the look from the media resources - use these!

 The port of `murphy` theme for [bat][bat] (previews) can be found on the [`murphy.tmTheme`](https://github.com/neg4n/murphy.tmTheme) repository